-An agent that receives data from the InformPoint agents, stores it, and performs any action that has been user-defined for that specific alert, such as displaying a pop-up message, sending an email message or SNMP trap, or running a program.
+An agent that receives data from the InformPoint agents, stores it, and performs any action that has been alert type In Alerts, the status of all metrics belonging to a metric group or a monitored instance, indicating the current performance level through colors.

+SNMP trap, or running a program.